MILGEM project: Pakistan

 The Babur-class corvette, also known as the PN MILGEM class, is a class of four heavy corvettes under construction for the Pakistan Navy.
 This class is a subclass of the Turkish MILGEM project.
 The corvette class is heavier and larger than the Turkish Ada-class corvette and are also equipped with a vertical launch system.

 On 5 July 2018, Pakistani military's ISPR announced that a Turkish firm has won the tender to build four MILGEM corvettes for the Pakistan Navy.
 Turkish defence minister, Nurettin Canikli, described the deal as “the largest defense export of Turkey in one agreement.”

 By September 2018, some details have emerged that corvettes for Pakistan Navy will have CODAD propulsion system instead of CODAG, thus increasing the sea endurance from 10 to 15 days.
 Further, the first vessel is planned to be constructed in 54 months and the remaining vessels will be constructed in 60, 66 and 72 months, respectively.

 The Babur-class corvettes will be one of the most technologically advanced surface platforms of the Pakistan Navy fleet.
 Keel Laying ceremony of third PN MILGEM-class warship was held.
 The warship will complete in 2024.

 Coinciding with the commissioning ceremony of attended by Turkish president Recep Tayyip Erdoğan, steel cutting ceremony for the first MILGEM ship for the Pakistan Navy was also held there on 29 September 2019.
 The first Pakistani vessel named was launched on 15 August 2021.
-On 8 November 2021, Pakistan held keel-laying ceremony for fourth and final MILGEM corvette for the Pakistan Navy.